-The actual ascent took Bear Grylls over ninety days of extreme weather, limited sleep and running out of oxygen deep inside the ‘death zone’ (above 26,000 feet).
 On the way down from his first reconnaissance climb, Bear was almost killed in a crevasse at 19,000 feet.
-The ice cracked and the ground disappeared beneath him, he was knocked unconscious and came to swinging on the end of a rope.
+The ice cracked, the ground disappeared beneath him, and he was knocked unconscious.
+He eventually came to swinging on the end of a rope.
 His team-mate and that rope saved his life.
 The expedition was raising funds for the Rainbow Trust and Great Ormond Street Children’s Hospital.

-Previously, in 1997, Bear Grylls had become the Youngest Briton to climb Mount Ama Dablam in the Himalayas (22,500 feet), a peak once described by Sir Edmund Hillary as unclimbable’.
+Previously, in 1997, Bear had become the Youngest Briton to climb Mount Ama Dablam in the Himalayas (22,500 feet), a peak once described by Sir Edmund Hillary as ‘unclimbable’.

 Bear’s first book, ‘Facing Up‘, went into the top-10 best seller list, and was launched in the USA titled, ‘The Kid who climbed Everest‘.
 Worldwide, this book has touched people through its enduring honesty, courage and humility.

-Bear’s first TV break came when he was approached to star in a ‘Sure For Men‘ deodorant TV commercial (Rexona, worldwide).
+Bear’s first TV break came in a ‘Sure For Men‘ deodorant TV commercial (Rexona, worldwide).
 This featured the story of Bear’s Everest climb and what makes him most nervous!
 The advert was awarded campaign of the week on its release.

-Bear was also used by the UK Ministry of Defence to head the Army’s anti-drugs TV campaign, and featured in the first ever major advertising campaign for the world renowned shop: Harrods.
-His first major TV Series was for Channel Four, called ‘Escape to the Legion‘, where he went through simulated basic training with Legionaires in North Africa and told the story of what it is like for a recruit to join the French Foreign Legion.
+His first significant TV Series was for Channel Four, called ‘Escape to the Legion‘, where he went through simulated basic training with Legionnaires in North Africa and told the story of what it is like for a recruit to join the French Foreign Legion.

-Where he talks about the human bonds that tie people together when the chips are really down.
-About what it really means to have your life depending on a slender rope between you and your team-mate.
-The ability to work together under such harrowing conditions as 28,000 ft above sea-level, in -40o celcius.
-And how crucial a role honesty, integrity and trust plays when your lives hang precariously in the balance.
+Where he talks about the human bonds that tie people together when the chips are down.
+About what it means to have your life depending on a thin rope between you and your team-mate.
+The ability to work together under such harrowing conditions as 28,000 ft above sea-level, in -40o Celsius.
+And how crucial a role honesty, integrity and trust play when your lives hang precariously in the balance.

-Bear’s story focuses on that ability to find something special, deep inside, when it matters – not a transient, chest-beating form of motivation that fades when the going gets tough, but the discovery of a core drive, that sustains you through the darkest times.
+Bear’s story focuses on that ability to find something unique, deep inside, when it matters – not a transient, chest-beating form of motivation that fades when the going gets tough, but the discovery of a core drive, that sustains you through the darkest times.
 An instinct to achieve.
 A quiet strength.
-The realisation that no-one is super-human, but that we are all fragile- but also understanding that as humans we are built to excel.
-It is about finding that little bit ‘extra’; that vital word that makes the difference between the ordinary and the ‘extra’ordinary
+It’s about finding that little bit ‘extra’; that vital word that makes the difference between the ordinary and the ‘extraordinary

-Bear is only too aware that an effective team on a high mountain relies on honest communication.
+Bear is only too aware that a capable team on a high mountain relies on honest communication.
 Having a shared purpose, a culture of can-do and want-to; rather than politics or one-up-man-ship.
 Encouraging faith in each other, encouraging trust, and an ability to share weaknesses as well as strengths.
-An awareness that vulnerability creates bonds, and where there are bonds there is strength.
+An awareness that vulnerability creates bonds, and where there are bonds, there is strength.
 A determination to make it together, where humility is a virtue and kindness matters.

 That each of us is special and have that strength to reach our own summits.